 Retreat is a cooperative endeavor by a number of people working shoulder-to-shoulder for prolonged periods.
 With this sustained effort and support, retreats can heal, strengthen, and unify the mind, body, and emotions to a much greater degree than daily individual or group sitting.
 Those who have completed the Introduction to Zen Meditation or equivalent are welcome to attend.
 Participants are simply asked to follow LZC forms and customs and Heart of Perfect Wisdom Zendo (HPWZ) guidelines.
 If the retreat is virtual, click here for information about preparing for a virtual sit.

 Louisville Zen Center operates as much as possible on dana (or giving).
 Your generosity makes events like these possible Limited scholarships are available for fee-based retreats.

-There is no fee for this retreat, but please consider Louisville Zen Center has lost our in-person sittings and retreats revenue, and we've expanded our on-line offerings. $5 -10 donation would be most gratefully appreciated, but isn't required to participate.
-Contact the Center to sign up.
-Below is the retreat schedule; zazen is 25 minutes, kinhin is 5 minutes.
-Retreat details here:
+There is no fee for extended sittings, but please consider RZC has lost their in-person retreats revenue, and have expanded their on-line offerings.
+Giving to RZC would be most gratefully appreciated, but isn't required to participate.

 ~10:15 am - Mid-morning break

 11:00 am - Zazen & Private Instruction

 3:30 pm - end with the Four Vows